kozmaadrian/mhast-demo/tools/forms/libs/form-ui/doc/form-model.md

 ## Integration Guidance

-- **Navigation**: Render directly from the FormModel root.
+- **Navigation**: Render directly from the FormUiModel root.
 For arrays with `activatable`, render an explicit "Activate" affordance.
 For arrays with `isActive`, render items and an Add control.
 Removal is not provided in navigation.
 - **Form UI**: Render only nodes with `isActive`.
 Objects and primitive fields under them become visible when ancestor arrays are active.
 Provide both Add and Remove controls; removal is available only in the form UI.
 Required flags inform validation but not visibility, except for arrays as specified above.
-- **Update flow**: Treat the FormModel as read-only.
-When user actions occur (activate an array, add/remove items), mutate the data accordingly, then recompute the FormModel and rerender.
+- **Update flow**: Treat the FormUiModel as read-only.
+When user actions occur (activate an array, add/remove items), mutate the data accordingly, then recompute the FormUiModel and rerender.

 ---